pmuens/awesome-serverless/README.md

 - [Serverless microservice architecture](https://gitlab.com/patoncrispy/serverless-sample-app) - Code which demonstrates a Serverlsss microservice architecture with decoupled Services.
 - [Serverless Zwiftalizer](https://github.com/mhanney/serverless-zwiftalizer) - Serverless project which includes Lambda functions to support the Zwiftalizer frontend.
 - [React boilerplate](https://github.com/99xt/serverless-react-boilerplate) - React boilerplate for applications which are powered by Serverless and React.
+- [Serverless screenshot](https://github.com/svdgraaf/serverless-screenshot) - Code for a screenshot service build with Serverless.

 ## Plugins